Skip to content

 Score Summary

-Nature's Variety Meat Boost Chicken scores 83.0/100 vs Pooch & Mutt Calm & Relaxed Turkey at 81.0/100.
-Nature's Variety Meat Boost Chicken wins on nutritional value, transparency, palatability.
+Nature's Variety Meat Boost Chicken scores 83.0/100 vs Pooch & Mutt Calm & Relaxed Turkey at 82.0/100.
+Nature's Variety Meat Boost Chicken wins on ingredient quality, nutritional value, palatability.
+Pooch & Mutt Calm & Relaxed Turkey is stronger on value for money and transparency.

 Nature's Variety Meat Boost Chicken vs Pooch & Mutt Calm & Relaxed Turkey: What Does the Data Say?